VitRuzicka/dynbalabot/README.md

 ## features of pcbv1

-- pins for Stepper sriver boards
+- pins for Stepper drivers
 - pins for endstops
 - free IO
-- premade switching circuit to replace hoverboard's mainboard button
+- switching circuit to replace hoverboard's mainboard button
 - CAN
 - mutliple voltage levels indicated by leds just a proof of concept really...

 ## features of pcbv2

--same as v1 + error fixes, smaller footprint, and I used brain while designing it - this time....
+-same as v1 + error fixes, smaller footprint, and I used brain while designing it - this time.... though the ADC pin for measuring input voltage cannot be used because it is being used by WIFI :(

-so far, the whole project has about 650 lines of code, and it still doesn't work :D
-EDIT: as of 29.11.21 we are at about 1100 and it works :D
+- more LEDs and thats what matters

+## features of dynbalaStepper

+My goal was to create a PCB, that drives stepper motors to act like a spring that returns to default position after some time.
+The purpose of this is that stepper motors will be located in the gearboxes, which are backdrivable hence driving robot off a step will create huge shock wave from wheels to motors and to dampen it, the custom closed loop stepper control is utilized.
+I could have used a premade board from BTT but:
+- it is expensive $$$$
+- it does not utilise CAN bus, (older versions do, but they are not sold anymore)
+- they dont have endstop input, which will be used in gearboxes
+- hey, its flex creating my own PCBs :D
+-
 **Table of Contents**

 [TOCM]